Dealing with Debt: A Consumer's Guide

 Pressure from creditors

 One of the objectives of the Act is to relieve you of pressure from your creditors.
-If you receive phone calls or letters from creditors, tell them that you are bankrupt, or have made a proposal, and refer them to your trustee or administrator of consumer proposals.
+If you receive phone calls or letters from creditors, tell them that you are bankrupt, or have made a proposal, and refer them to your LIT or administrator of consumer proposals.

 Superintendent of Bankruptcy